 Tastings are also offered by prior appointment for serious wine enthusiasts and club members during good weather months (typically April-September) at 1800 feet in the Mt.
 Veeder appellation.
 The site is next to a small redwood grove adjoining the primary vineyard where they source much of the fruit from for their red wines.
 As expected the views here on a clear day are expansive.

-Despite the diversity of excellent food in the Napa Valley, it is somewhat rare to find unique culinary tastings in the vineyards such as the ones Chateau Potelle offers.
+Despite the diversity of excellent food in Napa Valley, it is somewhat rare to find unique culinary tastings in the vineyards such as the ones VGS Chateau Potelle offers.
 They have partnered with several restaurants to offer premium lunches including their Epicurean experience in which you are served a 5 course lunch from the Michelin starred La Toque Restaurant, based in the city of Napa.
 Or choose lunch menu’s from the Oakville Grocery or from “the Iron Chef’s” Morimoto Restaurant in the city of Napa (note, these culinary sources are subject to change over time).

 Mt.
 Veeder Vineyards